List of lingua francas: Arabic

 There are more Arabic speakers in Africa than in Asia.
 It is spoken as an official language in all of the continent's Arab League states.
 Arabic is also spoken as a trade language across the Sahara as far as the Sahel, including parts of Mali, Chad and Borno State in Nigeria.
 Varieties and Arabic-based pidgins function as the lingua francas of Sudan (Sudanese Arabic), Chad (Chadian Arabic; mainly in the northern half of the country), and South Sudan (Juba Arabic; mainly the Equatoria region).
 Sudan has a majority of people that speak Arabic natively and minorities that speak various other languages in addition to Arabic, while native Arabic speakers are a significant minority in Chad and a very small minority in South Sudan.

-Bantu Botatwe

-Bantu Botatwe is the lingua franca of Lusaka, the capital of Zambia.
-Nyanja is also a main language.

 Ewondo

 Ewondo is a lingua franca used in Cameroon's Centre Region, including the capital Yaounde, often in a pidginized form known as Ewondo Populaire.
 However, Cameroon is one of the African countries where French is most widely spread, and Ewondo's status may be coming under threat.
 Ewondo is mutually intelligible with Fang, which is the main language of the neighboring Río Muni mainland of Equatorial Guinea, as well as a major language of Gabon.